 Amanda Hoffman-Hall earned her PhD in Geographical Sciences at the University of Maryland College Park in 2020.
-She works as the Geographical Sciences Director of Undergraduate Studies while also instructing GEOG212: Career Planning, GEOG201: Geography of Environmental Systems, and GEOG306: Quantitative Methods.
+She works as the Geographical Sciences Director of Undergraduate Studies while also instructing GEOG212: Career Planning, GEOG201: Geography of Environmental Systems, GEOG306: Quantitative Methods, and GEOG441: The Coastal Ocean.
 Her research focuses on algorithm development for satellite mapping of land cover and land use change, spatial epidemiology and prediction of infectious disease risk, and population and human settlement mapping.
 She is passionate about undergraduate education and ensuring that every Geographical Sciences major achieves a fulfilling post-graduate career.

 Her dissertation research investigated the influence of landscape on individual malaria risk for a remote population in Myanmar.
 She has served as a research assistant studying land cover and land use change in Northern Eurasia under the combined drivers of climate and socio-economic transformation as well as studied the synthesis of forest growth, response to wildfires, and carbon storage of Russian forests.
 She has authored publications in the journals GeoHealth, Remote Sensing of Environment, Remote Sensing, and Environmental Research Letters.
 She has also studied the impact of climate change on the forest pathogen Phytophthora cinnamomi in northeastern US forests, for which she was awarded two UMD BSOS Dean's Research Initiative Grants.